Chart Color Schemes

 Educational outcomes in Luddenham fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates at 17.9%, significantly lower than Greater Sydney's average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 17.9%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 13.1%, followed by postgraduate qualifications (3.8%) and graduate diplomas (1.0%).
-Vocational credentials are prominent, with 38.9% of residents aged 15+ holding them, including advanced diplomas (11.0%) and certificates (27.9%).
+Vocational credentials are prevalent, with 38.9% of residents aged 15+ holding them, including advanced diplomas (11.0%) and certificates (27.9%).
+Educational participation is high, with 31.7% of residents currently enrolled in formal education, comprising 11.9% in primary, 9.5% in secondary, and 3.9% in tertiary education.

 Frequently Asked Questions - Education